Conjugation and declension of "multiplex" in English

 Conditional Perfect Continuous

-I would have been multiplexing
+I wouldn't have been multiplexingyou wouldn't have been multiplexing

-he/she/it would have been multiplexing
+he/she/it wouldn't have been multiplexing

-we would have been multiplexing
+we wouldn't have been multiplexing

-you would have been multiplexing
+you wouldn't have been multiplexing

-they would have been multiplexing
+they wouldn't have been multiplexing

 Participles